xapix-io/paos/README.md

       <xs:element name="email" type="xs:string"/>
     </xs:schema>

-This type definition should be converted into clojure data structures like the one shown below:
+This type definition should be converted into a Clojure data structure like the following:

     {"msgBody"
      {"Contatos"